osu-codeclub/carpentries-aug-2024/12_dplyr.md

 ## `filter()` to pick rows (observations)

-The `filter()` function can be used to keep only certain rows.
+The `filter()` function can be used to keep only rows that match a condition.
 Whereas column-selection often simply happens by column name as we’ve seen with `select()`, row-selection tends to be a more intricate and interesting topic.

 Let’s start with the following example, where we want to keep observations (remember, these are countries in a given year) that have a